aspitz1/nyt-top-stories/README.md

 * Considered use on Computers and Phones

 ### Features
-* Used modal for Article Details for quick user interactions
+* Modal displaying Article Details for quick user interactions
 * Chronological feed can be sorted by user in both descending and ascending order
 * User can visit newsfeed sections, sections use routing so user has access to back button